JuliaAPlavin/AccessibleModels.jl/README.md

 # AccessibleModels.jl

+**Fit, optimize, and interactively explore models that are arbitrary Julia objects.**

+AccessibleModels.jl is a thin layer that connects [Accessors.jl](https://github.com/JuliaObjects/Accessors.jl) with popular Julia packages for model fitting, optimization, and visualization:

+- **Universal model fitting**: Optimize/fit a model with parameters being any Julia object
+- **Wide ecosystem integration**: Works seamlessly with optimization packages (Optimization.jl), Bayesian MCMC sampling (Pigeons.jl), and more
+- **Interactive UIs**: Create quick parameter manipulation interfaces with Makie.jl
+- **Zero boilerplate**: Just define what your model parameters are, no need to write custom extraction or reconstruction code
+- **Flexible**: Model structure and parameter definitions are decoupled, facilitating rapid exploration

-# Usage
+## Usage

-Define your model object – an arbitrary struct (no dependency on AccessibleModels needed):
+Define your model object as an arbitrary struct (no dependency on AccessibleModels needed):
 ```julia
 julia> struct ExpFunction{A,B}
            scale::A